raiguard/kak-one/README.md

 Provided are `one-light`, `one-dark`, and `one-darker` colorschemes.

+For kak-lsp features to work properly, specify the colorscheme as the _last_ thing in your `kakrc`.

 ## Plugin support

 `one.kak` includes colors for the following plugins:

 - [kak-lsp](https://github.com/kak-lsp/kak-lsp)
-    - Parameters are underlined
+    - Parameters are italicized (`parameter` face)
     - Inlay hints are colored as comments
-    - Enums are cyan
+    - Enums are cyan (`enum` face)
-    - These features require configuring your `kak-lsp.toml` to display semantic tokens
+    - Errors and warnings are highlighted red and orange, respectively
+    - Other references to the current symbol are bolded and underlined
 - [kakoune-phantom-selection](https://github.com/occivink/kakoune-phantom-selection)
-    - Phantom selections use the secondary selection color, and add an underline
+    - Phantom selections are highlighted magenta and italicized

 ## Scheme screenshots